Larned Wheat Kings: History

 Continuing play as members of the 1910 Kansas State League, the Larned team played under the Larned "Wheat Kings" moniker.
+The Larned "Wheat Kings" nickname corresponds with local agriculture production in the region.
+Today, the Larned region continues its history as a strong wheat producing region.

-Larned finished the season with a record of 46–56 to place seventh under returning manager Farmer Weaver and Harry McLear.
-Weaver resigned with the team on an 11–game losing streak and a record of 15–25 at the time of his departure.
+Larned finished the 1910 season with a record of 46–56 to place seventh under returning manager Farmer Weaver and Harry McLear.
+Weaver resigned as manager with the team on an 11–game losing streak and a record of 15–25 at the time of his departure.
 The Wheat Kings finished 20.5 games behind the first place Hutchinson Salt Packers in the final 1910 standings.

-On August 19, 1910, Harry Watson of Larned threw a no-hitter in a 2–0 victory over the Great Bend Millers.
+On August 19, 1910, Larned pitcher Harry Watson threw a no-hitter in a 2–0 victory over the Great Bend Millers.

-The Larned use of the "Wheat Kings" nickname corresponds with local agriculture in the era.
-Today, the Larned area continues as a strong wheat producing region.

 The 1911 Larned Wheat Kings played their final season as the Kansas League folded during the season.
 The Wheat Kings ended the 1911 season with a record of 23–32, after the league disbanded on July 11, 1911, due to crop failures and drought.
 When the league ceased play, Larned was in sixth place in the standings.
 Harry Berte served as manager as the Wheat Kings finished 14.0 games behind the first place Great Bend Millers in the shortened season.

 After serving as an umpire in the 1911 Kansas State League, in 1912, former Larned manager Farmer Weaver was sentenced to 21 years in prison for domestic crimes.
 He was later released in 1914, with a former teammate serving as his parole clerk.

-After the Kansas State League folded following the 1911 season, it resumed play in 1913 without a Larned franchise.
+After the Kansas State League folded following the 1911 season, the league did not play in 1912 and resumed play in 1913 without a Larned franchise.
 Larned, Kansas has not hosted another minor league team.

 The ballparks

-The Larned minor league teams played home games at City Park in Larned.
+The Larned minor league teams played home games at the City Park in Larned.
 In the era of Sunday laws it was noted that Sunday baseball was allowed to be played in Larned, Kansas.